Find out how to select the right eye protection, wear it, how it works, how to care for it and more.

 It only takes a small accident to cause irreparable damage to your eyes.

-ACC receives more than 9000 claims for workplace eye injuries each year.
+Since 2015 in Construction, ACC has received an average of 2,600 eye related claims per year.
 Many of those injured are left with long-term impaired vision and some are blinded.

 Workplace eye injuries cost New Zealand more than $3 million every year – a figure which does not take into account lost productivity.